EmilyATheodorakos/DesignedandDeployedSecureCloudNetworkWithElkstack-/README.md

 ### Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?
+- What is the main advantage of automating configuration with Ansible?
 The advantage of automating configuration with Ansible is that you can assign multiple commands/codes into to a number of servers using a playbook.
 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 -Indicate machines and remote user
 - Increase System Memory
 - Install selected services: docker.io, python3-pip,docker module